NovoNordisk-OpenSource/manual-approval-action/readme.md

 4. Continues or cancels the workflow based on the approvers' decisions

 ## Features

 - ✅ Customizable approval request titles and messages
 - ✅ Support for multiple approvers
 - ✅ Configurable minimum number of approvals
 - ✅ Cross-repository issue creation
 - ✅ Timeout functionality
+- ✅ Exclude workflow initiator as an approver
+- ✅ Additional approved and denied words
+- ✅ Fail workflow on denial
+- ✅ Customizable issue title and body
+- ✅ Customizable labelling
 - ✅ Automatic issue closing after workflow completion
+- ✅ Lock issue as resolved, when approved or denied

 ## Installation